bearbearyu1223/Multi-Agents-Simulation-Powered-by-LLMs/README.md

 `OPENAI_API_KEY` will be needed when calling the OpenAI API endpoints (DEFAULT_MODEL used in this project is "gpt-3.5-turbo"), so do recommend exporting `OPENAI_API_KEY` as an enviroment variable on your local dev machine.

 ## Run the Simulation
-You can play with any examples under the `examples` folder via:
+You can play with any examples under the `examples` folder and run the converstation simulation in an interactive mode:
 ```
 python examples/example_food_qna_zh_CN.py
 ```
-to run the converstation simulation in an interactive mode.

 In this example, "Crystal" is utilizing an AI assistant named "Nova" to brainstorm ideas for a fast and nutritious school lunch for her daughter.
 "Ella" serves as a "moderator" responsible for evaluating whether the conversations between Nancy and Nova adhere to the following rules for termination:

-The conversation can conclude if Nova successfully fulfills all of Crystal's requests, and Crystal expresses satisfaction with Nova's assistance.
+* The conversation can conclude if Nova successfully fulfills all of Crystal's requests, and Crystal expresses satisfaction with Nova's assistance.
-The conversation can also end if Nova is unable to fulfill Crystal's requests.
+* The conversation can also end if Nova is unable to fulfill Crystal's requests.

+If Ella believes the conversation should conclude, she will state "<<<<<<END_OF_CONVERSATION>>>>>>"; otherwise, she will say "converstation can continue".

 Please refer to the screenshot below for an illustration of the simulation results.![example_1](assets/Screenshot%202023-09-07%20at%208.41.32%20PM.png)

-Once simulation ends, you can save the converstation history as a json file.
+Once simulation ends, one can save the converstation history as a json file.
 See a sample json file below:
 ```json
 [
     {